opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 (8) Following from the above directions, the Court may also, if necessary, fix a further Civil Simplified CC, direct parties to provide further status updates to ascertain compliance with the directions given at previous Civil Simplified CCs and give further directions as may be necessary.

-(9) Where a party intends to file any application (other than one directed at a CC and any application set out in Order 9, Rule 9(7)(a) to (o) of the Rules of Court 2021), the Court’s approval to file such applications must be sought by filing a “Request to seek Permission for Application”, with a copy to the other party, in accordance with Practice Direction 48(5).
-Where parties are of the view that it would be more appropriate for submissions to be made in a physical or remote CC, a “Request for Case Conference” may be filed in lieu of the “Request to Seek Permission for Application”.
-The “Request for Case Conference” should set out the reasons why the request for the Court’s approval to file further applications cannot be dealt with asynchronously.
+(9) Where a party intends to file any application (other than one directed at a CC and any application set out in Order 9, Rule 9(7)(a) to (o) of the Rules of Court 2021), the Court’s approval to file such applications must be sought by filing a “Request for Permission to file Application”, copied to all other parties, in accordance with Practice Direction 48(5).
+Where parties are of the view that it would be more appropriate for submissions to be made at a physical or remote CC, a “Request for Case Conference” may be filed in lieu of the “Request for Permission to file Application”.
+The “Request for Case Conference” should set out the reasons why the request for the Court’s approval to file further applications cannot or should not be dealt with asynchronously.

-(10) Where parties indicate at CC that they will not be filing any SAPT but parties subsequently decide to file an SAPT, parties are to file an “Request to Seek Permission for Application” to inform the Court of their intention and to seek directions for the filing of the SAPT.
+(10) Where parties indicate at the CC that they will not be filing any SAPT but parties subsequently decide to file an SAPT, parties are to file a “Request for Permission to file Application” to inform the Court of their intention and to seek directions for the filing of the SAPT.

 (11) If parties wish to extend or vary timelines previously directed by the Court, parties should seek these directions from the Court at the Civil Simplified CC, subject to Practice Directions 48(9)(e) and (g) read with Practice Directions 48(11) to 48(13).